 - Topics in the Digital Humanities, a book series from the University of Illinois Press

-- Debates in the Digital Humanities, Ed.
-Mathew K. Gold, University of Minnesota Press
+- Debates in the Digital Humanities, eds.
+Mathew K. Gold, Lauren F. Klein, University of Minnesota Press

 Guides and Discussion Forums

 - Digital Humanities Questions & Answers, a community-based Q&A board for digital humanities questions that need (just a little) more than 140 character answers.

 - Humanist Discussion Forum, an international digital seminar on digital humanities, published by ADHO and affiliated with the American Council of Learned Societies (ACLS).

 - The Ninch Guide to Good Practice in the Digital Representation and Management of Cultural Heritage Materials